Paige-AI/paige-ml-sdk/README.md

 ### Data Args

-Any of the arguments to   `paige.ml_sdk.dataset_universe.datamodule.init_aggregator_datamodule` may be provided to the CLI.
+Any of the arguments to   `paige.ml_sdk.dataset_universe.datamodule.init_datamodule_from_dataset_filepaths` may be provided to the CLI.
 Let's take a look:

 - `--data.train_dataset_path`: A path to the train dataset csv
 - `--data.tune_dataset_path`: A path to the tune dataset csv